FadyMohareb/dupless/README.md

 The 15 duplicated sequences should be removed or heavily truncated, you can filter the fasta by length to remove remaining artifacts.

+After this pipeline **AT_duplicated.fa** contained 15 duplicated regions, with 25x coverage.
+The non-duplicated regions had ~50x coverage.
+DupLess was run on this dataset and managed to remove 95% of the induced duplicated sequences.

+The list of duplicated contigs is available in: "test_data/additional_data/mutated_list.txt".

+### How to simulate reads for testing purposes ####
 The test dataset was created with the following pipeline (to simulate duplication due to heterozygosity):

  1. Extraction of chr3 of *Arabidopsis thaliana* assembly (ftp://ftp.ensemblgenomes.org/pub/plants/release-42/fasta/arabidopsis_thaliana/dna/).